 - 1. All non-Woodbury overnight guests must be registered with a Residential Communities staff member. - 2.
 If a resident has a roommate, the roommate's consent is needed. - 3.
 Residents assume responsibility for their guests.
 Guests are subject to the same rules, regulations and expectations as their host and their host is responsible for informing the guest of the rules, regulations and expectations in advance. - 4.
-Violation of University policies or abuse of the guest policy will result in revocation of the resident's guest privileges. - 5.
-Guests must carry identification with them at all times and show it upon request to Residential Communities Staff members, Student Development Staff, or Campus Security. - 6.
+Violation of University policies or abuse of the guest policy will result in revocation of the resident's guest privileges. - Guests must carry identification with them at all times and show it upon request to Residential Communities Staff members, Student Development Staff, or Campus Security. - 6.
 Guests should be accompanied by the hosting resident at all times. - 7.
 Guests must leave the building at the request of Residential Communities Staff members, Student Development Staff or Campus Security. - 8.
 Male guests must use the residence halls bathrooms designated for men.
-Female guests must use the bathrooms designated for women.
+Female guests must use the bathrooms designated for women. - 9.
+The maximum number of guest allowed in a residence hall room at any given time is two guests per resident.
+This applies to all guests, whether or not they are staying overnight or residents of other rooms.